+01 Proposal Form

-At what stage is this document in the process?
-Stage 2: Code Administrator Consultation Proposal Form 01 CMP319: Code Administrator 02 Consultation Consequential changes to section 11 of 03 Draft CUSC Modification the CUSC as a result of CMP280 Report and/or 281 Final CUSC 04 Modification Report Purpose of Modification: As part of the Workgroup analysis, the Workgroup identified that CMP 280 and 281 are charging modification and as such can only change section 14 of the CUSC.
-If either modification is approved changes to other none charging sections of the CUSC will be required.
-These changes cannot be achieved with CMP280 And CMP281.
+02 Code Administrator Consultation

+03 Draft CUSC Modification Report

+04 Final CUSC Modification Report

+Purpose of Modification: As part of the Workgroup analysis, the Workgroup identified that CMP 280 and 281 are charging modification and as such can only change section 14 of the CUSC.
+If either modification is approved changes to other non-charging sections of the CUSC will be required.
+These changes cannot be achieved with CMP280 and CMP281.
 The principle addition related to the definitions of storage as a class.
 The definitions are common to CMP 280, 281 and their alternates.